-- Nikon cameras that were made after the World War II, bore the inscription ‘Made in Occupied Japan’.
+- Nikon cameras that were made after World War II, bore the inscription ‘Made in Occupied Japan’.
 These are now collectors’ items.

 - Nikon’s first SLR model, introduced in 1959, was termed ‘F’.
-The Nikon mount therefore came to be known as the F-Mount.
+The Nikon mount, therefore, came to be known as the F-Mount.

 - Nikon manufactures some of the best microscopes too.
 Their first microscope titled JOICO (English abbreviation of the company name) was launched in 1925.
 In fact, they were also the first ones to have a proper autofocus system for medical/biological applications.

 - Nikon has been a supplier of space capable cameras to NASA since 1971.
 Nikon NASA F4 was its first fully digital camera for NASA.
-By the way did you know that Hasselblad was the earlier camera that was used by NASA?
+By the way, did you know that Hasselblad was the earlier camera that was used by NASA?

 - Nikon FM10, a very successful manual focus SLR was not manufactured by Nikon.
 It was made by Cosina and marketed by Nikon.
-Even the consumer grade Nikkorex which I have mentioned earlier were not made by Nikon but by Mamiya.
+Even the consumer-grade Nikkorex which I have mentioned earlier were not made by Nikon but by Mamiya.

-- The first under water SLR was introduced by Nikon.
+- The first underwater SLR was introduced by Nikon.
 These models were called Nikonos and were very popular with scuba divers.

 - Nikon completed its 100 years since foundation recently in 2017.
-However the company was renamed to ‘Nikon Corporation’ from the original ‘Nippon Kōgaku Kōgyō Kabushikigaisha’ in 1988.
+However, the company was renamed to ‘Nikon Corporation’ from the original ‘Nippon Kōgaku Kōgyō Kabushikigaisha’ in 1988.

 - A photographer named Don McCullin deflected a bullet with a Nikon F. No, the camera was not bullet-proof.
 It got irreparably damaged in the process.

 - Kiev Arsenal factory from erstwhile USSR (now in Ukraine) made cameras that had the F-mount and supported Nikon lenses.
-Similary China’s Phenix cameras that supported Minolta mount mostly, also released cameras with F-mount.
+Similarly, China’s Phenix cameras that supported the Minolta mount mostly, also released cameras with F-mount.
 Some other companies like Ricoh, Mamiya and even Horseman (yes, the expensive studio camera company) have released cameras that have had Nikon’s F-mount.
 Regula Reflex 2000 CTL is another obscure model that supported the F-mount.

 - In 1991, the first DSLR was released by Kodak and called Kodak Professional Digital Camera System or DCS.
-For this a customized camera back with a digital sensor was mounted on a Nikon F3 body.
+For this, a customized camera back with a digital sensor was mounted on a Nikon F3 body.
 This had an external storage unit which was like a shoulder camera bag in size.
 For those of you wondering, the camera had a 1.3 MP sensor.

 - When smiling Asian faces were photographed, using face detection technology, a message would pop up on the Nikon compact camera screens asking, “Did someone blink?”
-Nikon was accused of racism and in their later firmwares this flaw was corrected.
+Nikon was accused of racism and in their later firmware, this flaw was corrected.

-Disclaimer : These facts are just a compilation of what I have read or heard about Nikon.
+Disclaimer: These facts are just a compilation of what I have read or heard about Nikon.
 I can’t vouch for the truthfulness and completeness of any of these facts.
 I have never worked with Nikon and am not in a position to know what Nikon says.